-Holiday Lights on the River is another drive-through attraction with more than 400 light displays around a 2-mile loop through Saluda Shoals Park just down from the Lake Murray Dam outside Columbia.
+Holiday Lights on the Riveris a drive-through attraction with more than 400 light displays around a two-mile loop through Saluda Shoals Park just down from the Lake Murray Dam outside Columbia.
 Park and enjoy the Wetland Wonderland Walking Trail, a laser light show and a winter wonderland ride suitable for the whole family.
-A holiday gift shop and concessions are available as well as photos with Santa.
+A holiday gift shop and concessions are available, as well as photos with Santa.

-Lights Before Christmas at Riverbanks Zoo is Columbia's oldest light display, with nearly 1 million twinkling lights depicting the holidays and spotlighting Riverbanks' animals.
-Have your picture made with Santa, and roast marshmallows at the Jingle Bell Bonfire.
-Be sure to dress for the weather - it snows every night.
-Food vendors are also there if you get a little hungry.
+Lights Before Christmas at Riverbanks Zoo is Columbia's oldest light display, with nearly one million twinkling lights depicting the holidays and spotlighting Riverbanks' animals.
+Have your picture made with Santa and roast marshmallows at the Jingle Bell Bonfire.
+Be sure to dress for the weather - it snows every night!
+Food vendors are also on hand if you get a little hungry.

-Holiday Festival of Lights at James Island County Park near Charleston offers more than 2 million lights in holiday designs on a 3-mile driving tour.
+Holiday Festival of Lights at James Island County Park near Charleston offers more than two million lights in holiday designs on a three-mile driving tour.
 But the festival of lights offers much more, including a sand sculpture, a train ride, treats from Santa's Sweet Shoppe and a Victorian carousel.
 Kids can even try to design their own light display.

-Festival of Trees at Ripley's Aquarium at Broadway at the Beach in Myrtle Beach celebrates the United States with a tree for each state and more.
+Festival of Trees at Ripley's Aquarium at Broadway at the Beach in Myrtle Beach features more than 100 uniquely decorated trees celebrating the diversity of the United States.
 The trees are part of regular admission to Ripley's Aquarium.
-One highlight of the festival is the tree scavenger hunt, which offers guests a chance to show off their knowledge about the state trees.
+One highlight of the festival is the tree scavenger hunt, which offers guests a chance to show off their knowledge about the 50 states.

-Nights of a Thousand Candles brings the soft glow of 5,500 candles and sparkling lights to Brookgreen Gardens in Murrells Inlet.
+Nights of a Thousand Candlesbrings the soft glow of 4,500 candles and countless sparkling lights to Brookgreen Gardens in Murrells Inlet.
 Visitors can hear handbells and carolers and enjoy a cup of cider as they stroll through the award-winning gardens and sculptures.
-This year’s centerpiece is an 80-foot-tall holiday fir tree decorated with 60,000 lights.
-The event also features a peppermint forest in the children's garden and an ice garden.
+The event also features a wide selection of catered dishes, a peppermint forest in the children's garden and an ice garden.
 Two indoor exhibits also bring the holidays to life through art and horticulture.

 If you're going:

 Harbour Town Lights, 32 Greenwood Drive, Sea Pines, Hilton Head Island, 843.842.1979.
 Admission is free, but bring a canned good or gift for the Deep Well Project.
-Open daily Nov.
-24–Jan.
+Open daily from the Friday after Thanksgiving to Jan.
 1.